Lasagna With Cottage Cheese

-Lasagna with Cottage Cheese has been an affordable and delicious favorite of Midwestern families for generations.
-Layers of rich meat sauce, pasta, creamy filling and cheese make this the best meal!
+This Lasagna Recipe With Cottage Cheese has been an affordable, freezer-friendly favorite of Midwestern families for generations.
+Layers of rich meat sauce, tender pasta, creamy filling and melted cheese make it a true comfort food classic.

 “I absolutely loved this recipe!
 Best part is everyone in my house loves it too.
 I will probably use this recipe forever!!”

-Today, I’m sharing my family’s recipe for lasagna with cottage cheese.
-My mom got the recipe from her mom, and she often made this for Christmas day when I was a kid (and sometimes my birthday, too!).
+Today, I’m sharing my family’s recipe for lasagna.
+My mom got the recipe from her mom (who probably got it from a newspaper or magazine), and she often made this for Christmas dinner and my birthday when I was a kid.

 - Won’t empty your wallet.
 Putting together a big pan of lasagna can be a pricy proposition, but using cottage cheese and deli mozzarella slices instead of expensive ricotta and fresh mozzarella helps keep costs down.

-- Customize to your liking by using a combo of beef and sausage, all one or the other, or another meat like ground turkey.
+- Customize to your liking by using a combo of beef and sausage, all one or the other, and make it spicy or mild, depending on what you like.

 - meat – you’ll need 1-1/2 pounds total meat for the sauce.
-My mom likes a combination of ground beef and mild Italian sausage.
-My dad and I like a combo of ground beef and spicy Italian sausage.
-You could also do all beef, no sausage, but I believe the sausage adds an essential depth of flavor to this dish.
+We like a combination of ground beef and Italian sausage (you can use mild sausage or hot sausage, depending on your preference).
+You could also do all beef, no sausage, but we believe the sausage adds an essential depth of flavor to this dish.

 - onion – adds aromatic depth of flavor to the meat sauce.